NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 stata -b do $DATADIR/data_0706.do
 ```

 Below we will break down each line of the SBATCH script.
-More options can be found on the (SchedMD website).
+More options can be found on the [SchedMD website](https://slurm.schedmd.com/documentation.html).

 ```sh
 ## This tells the shell how to execute the script